How Do I Choose the Right Dog For Me?

 What Dog Breeds Are Good with Cats?

 Even the most ardent cat-lovers sometimes find space in their lives and homes for a dog.
-After all, perhaps you’ve married a dog lover, the kids are clamoring for a puppy, or you have simply decided a happy-go-lucky dog would be a nice addition to your household.
+After all, perhaps you’ve married a dog lover, the kids are clamoring for a puppy, or you have simply decided a happy-go-lucky dog would be an excellent addition to your household.

-The key to your happiness as a cat-loving dog owner, say the experts, is to understand the traits you enjoy in cats and to look for similar traits in a dog.
+The key to your happiness as a cat-loving dog owner, say the experts, is to understand the traits you enjoy in cats and to look for similar characteristics in a dog.
 “Unfortunately, ‘low-maintenance dog’ would be an oxymoron for most cat lovers,” says Dr. Bruce Silverman of Village West Veterinary in Chicago.
-However, Silverman and other experts agree that with a little thought, you can find a dog breed that’s right for you.
+However, Silverman and other experts agree that you can find a dog breed that’s right for you with a little thought.

 Some breeds are more talkative or yippy.
 If you’re accustomed to a cat that seldom talks, you might consider a quieter dog breed.

-If your cat weighs around 8 or 9 pounds, it might be something of a shock to add a large dog to the household.
+If your cat weighs around 8 or 9 pounds, it might be shocking to add a large dog to the household.
 Remember: That cute, wiggly cat-sized puppy is going to grow.

-A number of dog breeds were bred for working purposes.
+Several dog breeds were bred for working purposes.
 If you have a cat in your household or plan to add a cat someday, avoid dogs that have been bred to hunt small animals, says Amy Shojai, a Dallas-based certified animal behavior consultant who has written 23 pet-care books.
-For example, Terriers and sight hounds might perceive the family cat as prey.
+For example, Terriers and sighthounds might perceive the family cat as prey.

-Of course, every dog possesses its own individual personality and quirks, but in general, breeds can be counted on for certain predictable traits.
-Experts say you’ll likely find some familiar, almost cat-like traits among these breeds:
+Of course, every dog possesses its personality and quirks, but in general, breeds can be counted on for certain predictable traits.
+Experts say you’ll likely find some familiar, almost cat-like qualities among these breeds:

 - Toy Poodle – Cat lovers likely will be comfortable with the Toy Poodle’s small stature, says Shojai.
 Toy Poodles are smart and playful, and they make good pets for novice dog owners.
 However, they do require regular grooming, and they thrive on interaction with you.
 They’re likely to be more dependent than the average cat.